FChamb/Wumpus/README.txt

 to the number of obstacles included.
 On top of this, a Screen Manager simplified the functionality of the program and provides a retro feel to the game.

 Usage:
 1. Go to the lab pc
-2. Open terminal
+2. Open terminal and make sure it is full screen
 3. cd into Wumpus/src directory
-4. Clear terminal
+4. Clear terminal by running 'clear'

 Run the following commands in order to operate game (with GUI) :
 1. javac @files